Protonk/sr-characters/NPCs/adept soldier.md

 Close quarters combat.
 For house-to-house fighting or ranged engagements inside 100 yards, this guy is it.
 16 to hit on the assault rifle (11P -6AP or 16P -2AP grenades) and 14 to hit on the submachine gun.
 Outside of sniper rifles (or the whip) it's the best flat damage available and he can deliver it continuously and under fire.

-To provide this I chose high armor and soaking capabilities--9 natural armor, 5 wound boxes and platelet factories.
-23 total armor forces low AP weapons to do stun damage, splitting tracks.
+To provide this I chose high armor (8 natural armor + full body armor) and soaking capabilities: 5 wound boxes and platelet factories.
+25 total armor forces low AP weapons to do stun damage, splitting tracks.

 On stims or drugs, he could be a considerable force for an hour of combat.